-- People who have received Leave to Remain and have stayed in Southampton (many still in temporary accommodation, having had to leave Home Office funded accommodation at short notice; no figures currently available). - About 275 Ukrainian refugees relocated as part of the Homes for Ukraine scheme. - 113 Afghan refugees who have moved here under various immigration support schemes (principally ACRS and ARAP).
+- People who have received Leave to Remain and have stayed in Southampton (many still in temporary accommodation, having had to leave Home Office funded accommodation at short notice; no figures currently available). - About 320 Ukrainian refugees relocated as part of the Homes for Ukraine scheme. - 146 people resettled here under various schemes, including 104 Afghan refugees who have moved here under immigration support schemes such as ACRS and ARAP. - People also arrive in the UK under the Hong Kong and Syrian resettlement programmes but we are unable to find figures for the number of these who have come to Southampton.